| Rome and

 became more violent, condemning to death those responsible- as in the case of Jesus of the

 Nazareth.
 This event initiated the birth of Christianity.
+Christianity criticized paganism which was the

 only official religion until then.
 Many powerful Romans, pagans themselves, unjustly